francescomambretti/soft_2D_classical_dimers/README.md

 -----------------------------------------------

 Parallel Tempering (PT) code works in a very similar way.
+Also here, an overview is provided in `overview.ipynb` file.

 1) To set up: read and use the Jupyter Notebooks contained in the `input_scripts` folder